Graphic with new hire intent graphics

 What are the key benefits of leveraging B2B buying signals?

-Beyond the fact that you can tailor a dedicated cadence according to the new hire signal and, by doing so, increase your chances of resonating with your buyer pains & needs.
-There are other main benefits:
+Tailoring a dedicated cadence according to the new hire signal increases your chances of resonating with your buyer pains & needs.
+Additional main benefits include:

 5 benefits of implementing the new hire sales trigger event